fbpx

 Dinner will be served in the evening but you can also explore one of the many restaurants/ bars in Mcleodganj.

-Day 4 (Monday) - You will begin the day with yoga/meditation at one of the many renowned yoga studios in Dharamkot.
+Day 4 (Monday) - 9:00 AM TO 10:00 AM: You will begin the day with sound-bath or yoga at one of the many renowned centres in Dharamkot.

 Then, head back to the Studio for breakfast and another day of pottery learning.
 You will now learn the advanced techniques in pottery making in your fifth and sixth art sessions.

 We will again split the group in two batches for personalised attention to all participants.
 One group will attend the “Advanced Hand-building- Slab/coiling method” workshop and the other will learn the “Wheel Throwing/ Shaping Technique” workshop.
-Each workshop will take about 2.5 hrs.
+The first workshop will be scheduled from 11:30 AM to 2:00 PM.

 Then you will break for lunch.